docker/docs/docker-hub/billing/pricing-pull-rate-limit-faqs.md

 ### What are the differences between the Team and Free Team plans?

-For details on the differences for each plan option, please see [https://docs.docker.com/docker-hub/billing/](https://docs.docker.com/docker-hub/billing/).
+For details on the differences for each plan option, please see [Docker Billing](index.md).

 ### Do collaborator limits differ between the Free and Pro plans?